Opportunities → Curatorial Proposals

-1. Exhibitions that will further and/or challenge the discourse of book arts within a contemporary artistic criticism, particularly theme based explorations.
+- Exhibitions that will further and/or challenge the discourse of book arts within a contemporary artistic criticism, particularly theme based explorations.

-2. Exhibitions that will advance the field of traditional bookmaking practices, particularly by showing a wide range of artists.
+- Exhibitions that will advance the field of traditional bookmaking practices, particularly by showing a wide range of artists.

-3. Focused exhibitions of multiple artists demonstrating a cohesive artistic trend or subject matter.
+- Focused exhibitions of multiple artists demonstrating a cohesive artistic trend or subject matter.

-Resume or CV as a .pdf
+- Resume or CV uploaded as a PDF

-A 500 to 1000-word exhibition proposal indicating the visual and conceptual vision of the exhibition and public programs.
+- A 500 to 1000-word exhibition proposal indicating the visual and conceptual vision of the exhibition and public programs.

 We accept submissions on a rolling basis.
 The review process will take place each year in March.
-Applications are not to be edited once submitted.
-Application questions should be addressed to firstname.lastname@example.org
+Applications can not be edited once submitted.

 The selected curatorial projects will be given access to the Center’s resources such as the archive and collection artworks, as well as administrative support during the curation process.
 In addition, the curator will be awarded a $3,000 honorarium; an honoraria budget to divide amongst program speakers; and a budget for production, including an exhibition catalog.